Cozy Peach Kitchen

 Ingredients and substitutions

-Dry chickpeas: You'll need 1 and ½ cups (12 ounces) of dry chickpeas.
-Make sure to sort out any shriveled peas and rinse them before using.
+• Dry chickpeas: This curry uses 1 ½ cups (12 ounces) of dry chickpeas.
+Make sure to sort out any shriveled peas and rinse the dry chickpeas in a fine mesh sieve or colander before cooking.

-Onions, garlic and ginger: I use yellow onion, but white onion will work if that's what you have available.
-One tablespoon of fresh ginger and garlic can be replaced with one teaspoon of ground.
-Add the ground ginger/garlic with the rest of the seasonings.
+• Onions, garlic, and ginger: I use yellow onion, but white onion will work if that's what you have available.
+One tablespoon of fresh ginger and garlic can be replaced with one teaspoon of ground, but I highly recommend using fresh if able.

-Spices: We will use garam masala, curry powder and cumin seeds.
-Toasting cumin seeds instead of ground cumin is totally worth it for the flavor it provides the dish.
+• Spices: This curry uses garam masala, curry powder, and cumin seeds.
+Toasting cumin seeds instead of ground cumin is worth it for the flavor it provides the dish.
 You can find cumin seeds in most spice aisles.
 Substitute 1 teaspoon ground cumin for 1 teaspoon cumin seeds as needed.

 Sauteed onions mixed with spices and after vegetable broth and coconut milk are added.

-Step one.
-Start by pressing the "saute" button on your Instant Pot.
-Drizzle with peanut oil (this can be substituted with canola, olive or vegetable oil as needed).
+Step 1: Start by pressing the "saute" button on the Instant Pot.
+Drizzle with peanut oil (this can be substituted with canola, olive, or vegetable oil as needed).
 Adjust to "normal" saute.

 Once it reads "hot", add the diced onion and cumin seeds.
-Saute for 5-7 minutes, until onion is translucent and lightly golden at the ends.
-Add the ginger and garlic and saute until fragrant, about 1 minute.
-Stir in the spices.
+Saute for 6 to 8 minutes, until the onion is lightly golden.
+Add the ginger and garlic and saute until fragrant, about 2 minutes.
+Stir in the spices, toasting for 30 seconds to enhance their flavor.

-Step two.
-Deglaze the pan with a splash (about one tablespoon) of vegetable broth or water.
-This will remove any of the stuck on bits from the pot.
+Step 2: Deglaze the Instant Pot with a splash (about one tablespoon) of vegetable broth or water.
+This will remove any of the stuck-on bits from the pot.

-Add the remaining vegetable broth, coconut milk and dry chickpeas.
-Sir together to combine.
+Add the remaining vegetable broth, coconut milk, and dry chickpeas.
+Stir together to combine.

 Black ladle lifting chickpeas out of Instant Pot.